NormalVR/Normcore-Documentation/src/guides/recipes/rpc-events.md

 ![](./rpc-events/rpc-events-test.mp4)

 That's it!
 Despite having a nice recipe for this, I still recommend avoiding this pattern if you can.
 Any state that is modified in response to an event like this can easily diverge between clients.
 There are circumstances where it can make sense, but in most cases it will lead to desyncs and bugs that are hard to test for and reproduce.

+If you'd like to check out the completed recipe project, you can download it <a :href="$withBase('/downloads/Normcore%20RPC%20Events%20Recipe%20Complete.zip')">here</a>.